-Mental Health First Aid Training Funded for New Season
+Mental Health First Aid Training funded for 19/20

 The Chris Mitchell Foundation has given £18,105 to the SPFL Trust for the continued provision of Mental Health First Aid Training within Scottish football.